 Students cannot be placed in two concurrent field positions during an academic year.
-Students are advised against attempting to combine a regular academic load, Field Education, and additional employment.
-They must consult with their advisor before attempting such a plan.
+While many students work in part-time employment during seminary, they should consider the impact of attempting to combine a regular academic load and Field Education with this additional employment.
+They should consult with their advisor and with the Director of Field Education to conceive of a plan that enables them to manage or reduce their overall workload while they are undertaking Field Education.
 Students electing the one-semester Clinical Pastoral Education (CPE) program ordinarily may take only two additional courses and normally will not be in Field Education during the other semester of the academic year.